-Children in the EYFS take part in regular planned activities to develop their phonic knowledge based on the programme 'Letters and Sounds'.
+Children in the EYFS take part in regular planned activities to develop their phonic knowledge.
 These include activities and games to support the development of rhythms and rhymes, alliteration and oral sound blending.
 At the end of Nursery, for the children who are ready and throughout Reception, the children take part in a daily group phonics session following the RWI programme.
 Teachers in the EYFS Reception classes plan to teach children:

-- Grapheme-phoneme (letter-sound) correspondences in a clearly defined, incremental sequence; - To apply the skill of blending phonemes, in order, to read words; - To apply the skills of segmenting words into their constituent phonemes (sounds) to spell words; - That blending and segmenting are reversible processes; - How to articulate phonemes clearly and precisely.
+- grapheme-phoneme (letter-sound) correspondences in a clearly defined, incremental sequence; - to apply the skill of blending phonemes, in order, to read words; - to apply the skills of segmenting words into their constituent phonemes (sounds) to spell words; - that blending and segmenting are reversible processes; - how to articulate phonemes clearly and precisely.